The Hunger (1983 film): Cast

-Willem Dafoe and John Pankow have brief appearances as two youths harassing Sarah at a phone booth.
+Willem Dafoe and John Pankow make cameo appearances as two youths harassing Sarah Roberts at a phone booth.
 John Stephen Hill and Ann Magnuson play a wild young couple whom Miriam and John pick up at a nightclub to consume at the start of the film.
 James Aubrey plays a man whom Miriam brings to Sarah as her potential first victim.

-English gothic rock band Bauhaus appear during the film's opening credits as a group performing at the nightclub, with Peter Murphy onscreen, where they play their single "Bela Lugosi's Dead."
+English gothic rock band Bauhaus appears during the film's opening credits as a group performing at the nightclub, with Peter Murphy onscreen, where they play their single "Bela Lugosi's Dead."
 Silent film star Bessie Love makes her final film appearance as an elderly fan at Sarah's book signing.

 Production

-The final scene of Sarah on the balcony was added at the studio's behest, with a view to leaving the film open-ended and allowing for possible sequels.
+The final scene of Sarah on the balcony was added at the studio's behest to leave the film open-ended and allow for possible sequels.
 Sarandon later expressed regret that this sequence seemed to make no sense in the context of the rest of the film: "The thing that made the film interesting to me was this question of, 'Would you want to live forever if you were an addict?'
 But as the film progressed, the powers that be rewrote the ending and decided that I wouldn't die, so what was the point?
 All the rules that we'd spent the entire film delineating, that Miriam lived forever and was indestructible, and all the people that she transformed [eventually] died, and that I killed myself rather than be an addict [were ignored].
-Suddenly I was kind of living, she was kind of half dying...
+Suddenly, I was kind of living, she was kind of half dying...
 Nobody knew what was going on, and I thought that was a shame."

 Bowie was excited to work on the film but was concerned about the final product.
 He said "I must say, there's nothing that looks like it on the market.
 But I'm a bit worried that it's just perversely bloody at some points."